Letter from the President

 Retention of Student Records

 The official student academic record, the transcript of credit earned, will be retained permanently at the College.
 All other documents (except disciplinary records) which are used to create, update and support a student’s file, will be retained for five (5) years.
 Records relating to a student or parent borrower’s eligibility and participation in the Direct Loan program will be retained for three (3) years after the date the student was last enrolled at SCC.
 Other student financial aid records will be retained for three (3) years following the end of the fiscal year in which funds were awarded.
+Records relating to Title IX complaints will be retained for seven (7) years.
 All veterans’ records will be retained in the student’s file for five (5) years from the last date of enrollment.
 All placement records will be retained for three (3) years following the last date of enrollment.

 The Department of Education has determined the Solomon Amendment supersedes most elements of FERPA.
 An institution is therefore obligated to release data included in the list of “student recruiting information,” which may or may not match SCC’s FERPA directory information list.
 However, if the student has submitted a request to restrict the release of Directory Information, then no information from the student’s education record will be released under the Solomon Amendment.